Mohanad-eng/Ros2_Action_Server/README.md

-# ROS 2 Action Server
+# ROS 2 Action

-This repository demonstrates **ROS 2 Action Servers** with example code, explanations, and projects using them.
+This repository demonstrates **ROS 2 Action** with example code, explanations, and projects using them.

 Actions in ROS 2 are used when you want to **send a goal to a node**, get **continuous feedback** about the goal's progress, and finally receive the **result** when the goal completes.